fragglebob/atom-lcov-info/README.md

 - It does matching irrespective of the platform, i.e. mix-and-match of / and \ style paths are supported
 - A summary of the total coverage per line is displayed on the statusbar
 - A overall project summary is available, along with at-point views of the different project files
-- Covered lines are highlighted in green, uncovered lines in red
+- Covered lines are highlighted in green, uncovered lines in red by using `ctrl-alt-h`
 - Coverage display can be configured for gutter-only, line & gutter
 - Unobtrusive options to only display uncovered lines are available
 - Has been tested with Karma, Mocha and Istanbul outputs